US to play England, Iran and possibly Ukraine at World Cup

 “You can take a step forward in your player growth, in making yourself more known and also just making the team more respected, more looked at, more believed in,” McKennie said.
 “That’s the goal that (coach) Gregg (Berhalter) set out to accomplish when he took over.
 And that’s something that’s always reiterated whenever we go into camp, is change the way the world views American soccer, and I think there’s no better place and no better time to be able to do that.”

 After failing to qualify for the 2018 tournament, the 15th-ranked U.S. will open in Qatar on Nov.
-21 against the winner of a European playoff among Ukraine, Wales and Scotland.
-The Americans play No. 5 England four days later and close the group stage against 21st-ranked Iran on Nov.
-29.
+21 at Al Rayyan’s Ahmad bin Ali Stadium against the winner of a European playoff among Ukraine, Wales and Scotland.
+The Americans play No. 5 England four days later at Ahmad bin Ali Stadium in Al Khor and close the group stage against 21st-ranked Iran on Nov.
+29 at Doha’s Al Thumama Stadium.

 Christian Pulisic received a call right after the draw from Chelsea teammate Mason Mount, a Three Lions regular.